heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-12-focus-spaces.md

+---
+title: "Focus Spaces"
+section: 2
+subsection: 12
+order: 1
+status: "in-progress"
+last_updated: "2023-08-27"
+contributors: []
+key_concepts:
+  - "Focus Space"
+  - "Title-Description Pairs"
+  - "Multi-Chart Interface"
+  - "Hierarchical Organization"
+  - "Hybrid Spherical-Hyperbolic Geometry"
+  - "Spherical Merkle Trees"
+prerequisites:
+  - "The Prototype"
+  - "Percept-Triplet Structure"
+  - "Glass Beads"
+  - "Conceptual Time States"
+next_concepts:
+  - "Lens System"
+  - "Books"
+  - "Glass Bead Tokens"
+summary: "This document details the focus space as a conceptual workspace for organizing and interacting with percepts, prototypes, and their symbolic relationships, implementing a hybrid geometric model for knowledge representation."
+chain_of_thought:
+  - "Define the structural components of focus spaces"
+  - "Explain the hybrid geometric encoding system"
+  - "Detail the integration with Glass Beads and Spherical Merkle Trees"
+  - "Describe operational models for player interaction"
+  - "Outline collaborative features and shared workflows"
+  - "Explain technical implementation and performance considerations"
+technical_components:
+  - "Hybrid Spherical-Hyperbolic Coordinate System"
+  - "Spherical Merkle Trees"
+  - "Angular Relationship Preservation"
+  - "Multi-Chart Interface"
+  - "Collaborative Synchronization"
+  - "Flexible Threshold System"
+---

+## Introduction

+Focus spaces provide a structured environment where players organize, manipulate, and analyze percepts and prototypes within the Memorativa system.
+Building on the concepts of percept-triplets and conceptual time states, focus spaces implement a hybrid spherical-hyperbolic geometry that preserves both hierarchical relationships and angular connections between concepts.
+This document details the structure, features, and implementation of focus spaces, explaining how they function as both conceptual workspaces and encodable knowledge artifacts within the Glass Bead Game.

 # 2.12.
 Focus spaces

 The Memorativa focus space serves as a conceptual workspace for organizing and interacting with percepts, prototypes, and their symbolic relationships.
 Each focus space is encoded as a glass bead in a percept-triplet structure, transforming the conceptual space into an encoded structure that can itself be encoded into a percept as an input to the game.